 Proper Conditions for Use

 Sananga can be used alone or in conjunction with ayahuasca or kambo.
 If you’re interested in experiencing the healing power of sananga, you can administer the eye drops yourself, but it’s important to find a reputable source and to educate yourself before use.
-If you want to learn more about the proper set and setting for your personal sananga ceremony at home, we can help guide you through proper set and setting, intention, and integration.
-Contact us for more information about finding a reputable sananga source or to learn more about setting up a sananga ceremony for yourself.
+If you want to learn more about the proper set and setting for your personal sananga ceremony at home or buy sananga eye drops from our online shop, click the button below.